debrajrout/DevOps/python/Python projects/SentimentScanner/README.md

 ```
 ## Step 3: Run the Application

-Once the dependencies are installed, you can start the SentimentScan web app by running the following command in your terminal:
+Once the dependencies are installed, you can start the SentimentScanner web app by running the following command in your terminal:

 ```shell
 python yelp.py